rdparker/Stella/README-GP2X.txt

 --------
 Changes:
 --------
->From 2.3
-* All menus are now available through the Options button in the Launcher.
-* Pause function has been removed, pressing a menu button serves the same function.
-* Vertical Centering during gameplay is now implemented.
-* UI Color Schemes are now implemented.
-At the moment there's only Classic and GP2X.
-More are coming in the future. ;)
->From 2.2-rv1
-* Moved away from using joymouse emulation, which was frustrating many users, to a more effective GUI button control scheme.
-* PAL ROMs are now playable thanks to Paeryn's scaling libs. ;)
-* Paddle games like 'Tac-scan,' 'Demons to Diamonds,' 'Video Olympics,' and others are now playable thanks to Steve.
-* Made '/mnt/sd' the default ROM and Snapshot directory this way Stella doesn't look anywhere it shouldn't.
-* Changed button mapping.
-* Various performance tweaks.

->From 2.2
-* Ms. Pacman sound issue resolved.

 >From 2.1-rv3
-* Added Rom Browser mode and enabled it by default.
+Added Rom Browser mode and enabled it by default
 >From 2.1-rv2
-* Scroll bug fixed (finally).
+Scroll bug fixed (finally)
 >From 2.1-rv1
-* Warlords graphics bug fixed.
+Warlords graphics bug fixed
 >From 2.1
-* Joystick fixed.
+Joystick fixed
-* Phosphor effect enabled.
+Phosphor effect enabled
 >From 2.0.1:
-* Stopped using the ROM Script (No more ROM limit.
-'Single binary' zip support available.).
+Stopped using the ROM Script (No more ROM limit.
+'Single binary' zip support available.)
-* Opened up the Native GUI for use through Joymouse Emulation.
+Opened up the Native GUI for use through Joymouse Emulation SOUND!
-* SOUND!
-* Diagonals.
-* Snapshots.
+Diagonals
+Snapshots
-* Some button mapping (but still comfortably familiar).
+Some button mapping (but still comfortably familiar)

 -----------
 Known Bugs: